 Want to own your own piece of Chihuly glass?
 The Visitors Center is one of the few places where you can purchase original Chihuly glass work and prints, in the gift shop.

 04 – Modern Totem

-Columbus sculptor Martin Beach crafted this piece out of mesabi black granite which came from a Minnesota quarry.
+Columbus sculptor Martin Beach crafted Modern Totem out of mesabi black granite from a Minnesota quarry.

-The sculpture is an obelisk from two stacked, black granite stones, creating a modern and minimalist interpretation of a totem, an ancient symbol of community, gathering, and family.
+The sculpture is an obelisk from two stacked stones, creating a modern and minimalist interpretation of a totem, an ancient symbol of community, gathering, and family.

 The library’s stone steps came from the same quarry as these granite stones.